 Ralph Lauren may or may not have a knack for fashion.
 But we can safely say the American clothing giant needs a little help with Photoshop.
 And the DMCA.
 And the Streisand Effect.

 The Register's recent Agile Data Center Summit brought readers together with a line up of experts and analysts from across the industry.
+In our second on-demand audio extract from the event, the panel rounded out proceedings in typical Reg fashion - a straight talking, open forum crammed full of expert opinion, informed discussion and of course Q&A sessions.

 GPS chip maker SiRF has hinted that a wider variety of location-aware gadgets could find their way to market next year, following the firm’s launch of its latest satnav pick-up.